 Exception: Means of egress illumination serving the exit access that does not exceed 0.05 watts per square foot of building area is exempt from this requirement.

+C405.2.5 Exterior lighting controls.
+Lighting for exterior applications other than emergency lighting that is intended to be automatically off during building operation, lighting specifically required to meet health and life safety requirements or decorative gas lighting systems shall:

+Be provided with a control that automatically turns off the lighting as a function of available daylight.

+Where lighting the building façade or landscape, the lighting shall have controls that automatically shut off the lighting as a function of dawn/dusk and a set opening and closing time.

+Where not covered in Item 2, the lighting shall have controls configured to automatically reduce the connected lighting power by at least 30 percent from no later than 12 midnight to 6 am or from one hour after business closing to one hour before business opening or during any period when no activity has been detected for a time of no longer than 15 minutes.

-C405.2.Exterior lighting controls.
-Lighting not designated for dusk-to-dawn operation shall be controlled by either a combination of a photosensor and a time switch, or an astronomical time switch.
-Lighting designated for dusk-to-dawn operation shall be controlled by an astronomical time switch or photosensor.
-All Time switches shall be capable of retaining programming and the time setting during loss of power for a period of at least 10 hours.
+Time switches shall be capable of retaining programming and the time setting for at least 10 hours without power.

+Exception: Lighting for covered vehicle entrances or exits from buildings or parking structures where required for safety, security or eye adaption.

-C405.2.Area controls.
+C405.2.6 Area controls.
 The maximum lighting power that may be controlled from a single switch or automatic control shall not exceed that which is provided by a 20 ampere circuit loaded to not more than 80 percent.
 A master control may be installed provided the individual switches retain their capability to function independently.
 Circuit breakers may not be used as the sole means of switching.

 Exception: Areas less than 5 percent of the building footprint for footprints over 100,000 ft2.

-C405.3 Reserved.

-C405.4 Exit signs (Mandatory).
+C405.3 Exit signs (Mandatory).
 Internally illuminated exit signs shall not exceed 5 watts per side.

-C405.Interior lighting power requirements (Prescriptive).
+C405.4 Interior lighting power requirements (Prescriptive).
 A building complies with this section if its total connected lighting power calculated under Section C405.5.1 is no greater than the interior lighting power calculated under Section C405.5.2.

 C405.4.1 Total connected interior lighting power.
-The total connected interior lighting power (watts) shall be the sum of the watts of all interior lighting equipment as determined in accordance with Sections C405.5.1.1 through C405.5.1.4
+The total connected interior lighting power shall be determined in accordance with Equation 4-9.

+TCLP = [SL + LV + LTPB + Other] (Equation 4-9)Where:

+TCLP = Total connected lighting power (watts)

+SL = Labeled wattage of luminaires for screw in lamps

+LV = wattage of the transformer supplying low-voltage lighting

+LTPB = wattage of line-voltage lighting tracks and plug-in busways as the specified wattage of the luminaires but at least 30 50 W/lin. ft., or the wattage limit of the system’s circuit breaker, or the wattage limit of other permanent current limiting devices on the system.

+Other = the wattage of all other luminaires and lighting sources not covered above and associated with interior lighting verified by data supplied by the manufacturer or other approved sources.